efea-umich/cse-593/main-project/project.typ

 #show: acmart.with(
   title: "Clockworks",
   authors: authors,
-  draft: true // hides "unnecessary" content during editing )
+  draft: false // hides "unnecessary" content during editing )

 #make_title("Clockworks", authors, "University of Michigan, USA", concepts, keywords)[
 // Does abstract properly summarizes whole assignment using the promise, obstacles, solution, and takeaways format in NO more than 150 words.
-Smartwatches are increasingly common for communication and health tracking, yet small screens deter many users from typing messages on these devices.
-Our project promises to address this shortfall by gathering detailed insights on when, how, and why people attempt text entry on their watches.
-A key obstacle lies in the mismatch between tiny touch interfaces and users' language or comfort needs, which exacerbates errors and slows interactions.
-To investigate, we administered think-aloud sessions, surveys, and Contextual Inquiry interviews.
-These interviews revealed frustrations with limited keyboards, uncertain predictive text, and distractions.
-After establishing user requirements, we created a paper prototype that offers quick, pre-generated responses and an accurate, enlarged-hitbox keyboard.
-User testing and expert heuristic evaluation revealed several usability issues that were remedied in our high-fidelity prototype. // INSERT RESULTS HERE
+Smartwatches are increasingly common for communication and health tracking, yet small screens deter users from typing on these devices.
+Our project promises to address this shortcoming by investigating when, how, and why users attempt text-entry on smartwatches.
+A key obstacle lies in the mismatch between small touchscreens and users' language or comfort needs, which exacerbates errors and slows interactions.
+We administered think-aloud sessions, surveys, and Contextual Inquiry interviews, which revealed frustrations with limited keyboards, uncertain predictive text, and distractions.
+After establishing user requirements, we created prototypes offering pre-generated responses and a Dynamic Key Hitbox keyboard, aimed at improving accuracy and efficiency.
+Simple user testing and heuristic evaluation revealed usability issues and informed the final high-fidelity prototype, which we evaluated through quantitative user testing.
+Although results showed promise but no statistically significant performance gain over baseline keyboards, the study revealed valuable insights into user preferences and future opportunities for improvement.
 ]

 = Introduction